An $S_4$ model inspired from self-complementary neutrino mixing: Summary and conclusion

 { \bf{Acknowledgement}}

-The author would like to thank J. Gehrlein and M. Spinrath for sharing the code generating the $|\langle m_{\rm ee}\rangle|$ vs. $m_{\rm min}$ plot, thank G.S.
-Li, I. Girardi and J.P.
-Dai for discussions on the numerical method, and thank Prof. X.G.
+The author would like to thank J. Gehrlein and M. Spinrath for sharing the code generating the $|\langle m_{\rm ee}\rangle|$ vs. $m_{\rm min}$ plot, thank J.P.
+Dai, I. Girardi and G.S.
+Li for discussions on the numerical method, and thank Prof. X.G.
 He for his hospitality in SJTU where the work was done.
 This work is supported in part by the Shanghai Laboratory for Particle Physics and Cosmology under Grant No. 11DZ2260700.